sleepyjames/search/README.md

 'Die Hard'
 ```

-Look at how much work we have to do to get the film's title.
+Look at how much work you've got to do to get the film's title.
 This is because a `ScoredDocument` object stores its content in a list of field objects and seemingly provides no way of directly accessing their content via the document instance.

 ### Searching Films: thor-perusal